-You’ll need to plan ahead and know exactly what you want.
+You’ll need to plan and know exactly what you want.

-What is DA – Domain Authority and PA – Page Authority?
+What are DA – Domain Authority and PA – Page Authority?

-Domain Authority and Page Authority are Moz developed metrics for calculating the possible SEO strength of a given webpage/domain to compete for target keyword in the search engine ranking.
+Domain Authority and Page Authority are Moz-developed metrics for calculating the SEO strength of a given webpage/domain to compete for the target keyword in the search engine ranking.

-Since Google page rank is no longer in existent, this Moz metrics become an important metric to use in determining the SEO value a given web page can pass on to another web page.
+Since Google page rank is no longer existent, these Moz metrics become an important metric to use in determining the SEO value a given web page can pass on to another web page.

-The higher the DA and PA of a site, the higher the link juice search engine will pass unto the linked pages that receive incoming links from that actual page.
+The higher the DA and PA of a site, the higher the link juice search engine will pass onto the linked pages.

-This is something to consider when placing links on your partner site asides from guest posting for links.
+This is something to consider when placing links on your partner site aside from guest posting for links.